 - Window treatments.
 Open shades and drapes on sun-facing windows to let warm air fill up rooms during daylight hours.
 At night, close the window treatments to retain as much sun-provided heat as possible.

 - The area around the furnace.
-Keep a three to five-foot area around your furnace completely clear of stored items.
+Keep a three to the five-foot area around your furnace completely clear of stored items.
 This is a safety issue because gas is burning inside the furnace.
 It also will help the furnace run smoother by allowing air to circulate more freely.

 Did someone mention annual furnace maintenance?
 Ahem, we did – earlier in this blog.
 But it’s worth mentioning again, especially when Bob Boldt HVAC is providing the service.
-We are highly trained and experienced heating and cooling pros who can help you enjoy the maximum in year-round indoor comfort while helping you reduce your utility costs.
+We are highly trained and experienced heating and cooling pros who can help you enjoy the maximum year-round indoor comfort while helping you reduce your utility costs.
 Contact us today to schedule service – we’re always glad to help.